 The forecasts and projections of the Group, taking into account possible changes in trading performance show that the Group will be able to operate at adequate levels of both liquidity and capital for a period of 12 months from the date of approval of the Financial Statements.
 On 26 February 2018, AFE entered into an amendment agreement to increase the size of the Facility by an additional €45.0m to €90.0m.
-As at the date the Financial Statements were approved, €75.3m was available to draw from the Facility.
+As at 30 June 2018, the Group had €46.3m of cash available and €1.4m available to draw from the Facility.
+As at the date the Financial Statements were approved, €29.4m was available to draw from the Facility.
 Accordingly, the Directors continue to adopt the going concern basis in preparing the Financial Statements.